babylonhealth/hmrb/docs/advanced.rst

 Second, we have to create a configuration dictionary that contains the rules and references the callbacks and mapping functions as shown in the example below.

-Finally, we can add the ``"hammurabi"`` pipeline component using our configuration to the spaCy pipeline.
+Finally, we can add the ``"hmrb"`` pipeline component using our configuration to the spaCy pipeline.

 .. code-block:: python